dfinity/portal/docs/developer-docs/backend/rust/8-optimizing.md

 # 8: Optimizing Rust canisters

 ## Overview
-Compiling Rust to Wasm often increases the file size significantly. dfx versions 0.14.0 and new include a new `wasm-opt` optimization package that can be used to optimize cycle consumption and binary size.
+Compiling Rust to Wasm often increases the file size significantly. dfx versions 0.14.0 and newer include a the `wasm-opt` optimization package that can be used to optimize cycle consumption and binary size.

 ## Prerequisites